The hardest part of adopting a new profession is getting started

 Things could have remained that way forever, with Marty satisfied to live modestly if idly and do no more than hint at his ignoble vocation to anyone who would listen, especially those of the female persuasion who for amusement or from desperation or some mental aberration actually appeared interested in him.
-And things probably would have remained thus except for his misfortune in sitting at his customary end stool in Kelly's bar (the one that put his back to the wall, don't you know) on the very night Shelia Morris caught Slick Ernie Garcia screwing that trashy tramp Marsha Chin.
+And things probably would have remained thus except for his misfortune in sitting in Kelly's bar on his customary end stool (the one that put his back to the wall, don't you know) on the very night Shelia Morris caught Slick Ernie Garcia screwing that trashy tramp Marsha Chin.

 Shelia decided to drown her troubles in the traditional manner and parked her admirable backside on the only empty stool at the bar: the one next to Marty.
 She didn't pause to wonder why that single stool should be empty when all others were occupied and customers stood two and three deep at the other end of the bar.
 Regular customers.
 Marty knew the regulars were a little frightened of him because of his occupation, which was why they always kept their distance.
 To be fair, Shelia's obliviousness should be excused since her abundant backside and even more abundant frontside generally assured her a seat at any bar she happened to approach, regardless how crowded.